-While I waited for my first item I sipped on sake… in a juice box!
+While I waited for my first item I sipped on sake.
 A curated selection of craft beer and sake can be enjoyed at EDOBOY.

 As the chef finished each item he presented it individually to each diner – giving them a quick moment of personal attention as he explained the components of what he placed before them.
 I gazed at each item for one brief moment before placing it in my mouth to savor.

 This is no ordinary sushi.
 It is impeccably fresh and enhanced with things like fresh lemon zest and sea salt.
 Forgot the all-you-can-eat sushi happy hours or plastic packs bought at a grocery store.
 This is the real deal.
 This is how sushi should be served.

 The chef also recommended finishing with a cup of miso soup.
 I hesitated, I've never been impressed with miso soup.
 He kindly explained that the soup is made each morning with fresh fish bone stock and that it helps with settling your stomach.
 I am so glad I followed his recommendation.
 And during my return visit, my husband and I ordered it without hesitation.